ibrahimethemhamamci/GenerateCT/README.md

 ## Evaluation

-For FID and FVD we used evaluation script from the [StyleGAN-V](https://github.com/universome/stylegan-v).
+For FID and FVD, we used dataset evaluation script from the [StyleGAN-V](https://github.com/universome/stylegan-v).
 For the CLIP score, we used [torchmetrics implementation](https://torchmetrics.readthedocs.io/en/stable/multimodal/clip_score.html).

 ## Results